Partner Sites

 ** Based on 2022 data

 These score ranges are based on relative competitiveness and are not a direct conversion of the 2023 scores.
-See the GMAC concordance chart for more information.
+See school websites and the GMAC concordance chart for more information.

-On February 1st, 2024 the GMAT Focus Edition replaced the traditional version.
-Alongside changes to the format of the test, this also brings changes to the scoring.
+The GMAT exam was updated on February 1st, 2024.
+Alongside changes to the format of the test, this also brought changes to the scoring.

-Don't worry: If you sat the GMAT before February 1st, 2024, your GMAT scores will still be valid for five years as normal.
-However, it may be challenging to work out whether your score on the GMAT Focus Edition is strong enough for your target programs.
+(Don't worry: If you sat the GMAT before February 1st, 2024, your GMAT scores will still be valid for five years as normal.)

-To help you better understand the competitiveness of your score compared to average GMAT scores from previous years, the Graduate Management Admission Council (GMAC), creators of the GMAT, have provided a concordance table.
+To help you better understand the competitiveness of your score compared to average GMAT scores from previous years, the Graduate Management Admission Council (GMAC), creators of the GMAT, has provided a concordance table.

-Total GMAT Focus Edition scores range from 205 to 805.
-A score of 605 would put you in the 75th percentile, meaning you'd scored higher than three-quarters of test-takers.
-As a result, scores beneath this might be considered low by top schools.
-However, this is not always straightforward.
+Your GMAT exam scores will range from 205 to 805.
+A score of 605 would put you in the 75th percentile of all test sitters, meaning you'd scored higher than three-quarters of test-takers.

-While in previous years, top business schools have accepted students with an 800 GMAT (a perfect score, equivalent to 805 in the new scoring system), accepted MBA students at the likes of Harvard Business School at Harvard University and Stanford Graduate School of Management at Stanford University scored a maximum of 790 this year.
-This is as competitive as scores of 775 or higher in the GMAT Focus Edition.
+While in previous years, top business schools have accepted students with an 800 GMAT (a perfect score, equivalent to 805 in the new scoring system), accepted MBA students at the likes of Harvard Business School at Harvard University and Stanford Graduate School of Management at Stanford University scored a maximum of 790 in 2023.
+This translates to scores of around 785 or higher in the current GMAT exam.

-Harvard also accepted students who scored as low as 540, in the 35th percentile, which was the lowest accepted GMAT among the top 10.
+Before the GMAT was updated, Harvard also accepted students who scored as low as 500, in the 25th percentile.
 Spain’s IESE Business School accepted at least one score of 580.

 Stanford University, a school that is historically the hardest to get into worldwide, accepted students with scores as low as 630.
-This is in the 64th percentile; around as competitive as a score of 585 on the GMAT Focus Edition.
+This is in the 64th percentile; approximately as competitive as a score of 585 on the current GMAT.

 There have been years where top universities such as Stanford haven't accepted applicants with scores lower than 600, and years where accepted applicants scored 800.

-Scoring within the Stanford GMAT range does not automatically mean you will be accepted.
-However, you should aim to score on the higher end or above the GMAT range if you want a better chance of being accepted into your target school.
+In other words, scoring within the Stanford GMAT range does not automatically mean you will be accepted.
+However, you should aim to score on the higher end or above the school's GMAT range if you want a better chance of being accepted into your target program.

 While it's important to use the information GMAT ranges provide, it's also important to remember there are some limitations as to what can be learned.